Dropping Standardized Testing for Admissions Trades Off Information and Access: Introduction

-Our primary takeaway for practice is that the decision to drop testing cannot be made without {jointly considering the interaction between the information provided by other features \textit{relative to test scores} and the rate at which dropping the test requirement affects the applicant pool composition.
+Finally, we use our model to perform calibrated simulations, using student application and transcript data from the University of Texas at Austin.
+Our results establish that there exist practical settings both in which dropping testing concurrently worsens or improves all metrics, and that such effects especially depend on the strategic behavior of potential applicants.
+Thus, our primary takeaway for practice is that the decision to drop testing cannot be made without jointly considering the interaction between the information provided by other features \textit{relative to test scores} and how dropping the test requirement affects the applicant pool composition.
 This interaction between information and access is complex.
-In the absence of access barriers to the test, the information loss incurred by dropping the test requirement always decreases academic merit, but has an ambiguous impact on diversity.
-However, in juxtaposition with unequal access barriers, the informational disparities can be amplified or reduced by the effect that the expanded access has on the applicant pool composition.
-We characterize the settings where dropping test scores introduces a trade-off between diversity and academic merit and where it improves or worsens all objectives.}

-More broadly, our work further provides a Bayesian framework for predicting the effect of adding new features into the admissions process.
-Given some knowledge of the informativeness and access barriers associated with the new feature, the model can be used to reason about how the new feature would interact with the current set of features.
-We thus believe that our work provides a useful conceptual framework for studying emerging problems in fair decision-making and public policy.
+\parbold{Organization.} Section~\ref{sec:related} discusses the related literature.
+Section \ref{sec:baseline_model} introduces our baseline model.
+Section \ref{sec:estimatesintuition} provides intuition on the effect of informativeness and test access in our model.
+Section \ref{sec:single} formalizes a trade-off between informativeness and access when students may face access barriers to taking the test.
+Section \ref{sec:strategic} extends the model to include students' strategic test-taking behavior and two schools. \Cref{sec:conclusion} concludes.
+Proofs, additional results, and simulations with UT Austin data are in the Electronic Companion.